AadithyanRaju/DVWA-Solutions/Bruteforce/Medium.md

 the the password for admin user is ``password``.

+The only problem faced was, there is a dely of 2 seconds.

 Simmilarly there are few other users in the database their passwords are

 * admin:password
 * 1337:charley